purxiz/scanny/README.md

 I don't intend for the data in this app to ever be truly secret, since it's a glorified grocery list, but it would be nice to be minimally protected from people stumbling across your URL and editing your grocery inventory.

 Of course, since I'm running this only on my LAN at the moment, this feature will probably not be coming in the immediate future.

+I now have 2 more planned features, the ability to edit the names of items, and the ability to add items without scanning a barcode...
+I'd like to keep the 3 fields on every screen and list on the left UI though, so I'll have to figure out how to do that exactly...

+I think I'll add a third table to associate a pantry_item_id with a name